Jesus liked to tell a good story. Matthew wrote in his gospel (Matthew 13:34):

 The kingdom of Heaven is worth everything.
 That is why the merchant and the farmer sold all they had so they could purchase the field with the hidden treasure and claim the pearl.

 Mankind in its infancy needed no money.
 Everything was provided for in the Garden of Eden.
-However, when we left Paradise we chose to sustain ourselves.
-Outside of Eden we pay for our sustenance, which is the deeper reason why we pay taxes.
+That changed when we left Paradise.
+From then on we had to sustain ourselves.
+Outside of Eden we pay for our sustenance, which is the deeper reason why we have to pay taxes today.